dd32/td-gh-ex/readme.txt

 == Acknowledgements ==

-Way back in 2010, the orignal version of Weaver was developed by Bruce Wampler.
-Over time, the orignal "2010 Weaver" evolved into Weaver, then Weaver II, and now this version, Weaver Xtreme.
+Way back in 2010, the original version of Weaver was developed by Bruce Wampler.
+Over time, the original "2010 Weaver" evolved into Weaver, then Weaver II, and now this version, Weaver Xtreme.
 This latest version could not have been developed with out the considerable contributions of the Weaver Forum moderators, scrambler, Joy, Gillian, and Joerg.
 These great people did extensive testing, provided feedback, and contributed both ideas and code.